 Our physiotherapist works with residents to promote their mobility and independence by developing individual fitness programmes, designed to maintain and restore maximum movement and functional ability.

 The physiotherapist establishes an ongoing programme to achieve the resident’s short and long-term goals, which is reviewed every six months.
-Each resident can have a one hour individual session each week, funded by QEF as part of their placement package.

 Speech and Language Therapy (SLT)

 The SLT therapist assesses every resident’s eating, drinking and swallowing skills and any difficulties managing food, drink and medication.
 Each resident has a Mealtime Information Placemat that carries essential information to help manage any risks.
 Those with specific difficulties will also have more detailed documentation to let staff and families know how to manage eating, drinking and swallowing.

 The therapist also focuses on each resident’s communication, and runs individual or small group therapies to improve the strength, effectiveness and co-ordination of the mouth where speaking is challenging.